surajpai50612/To-Do-List/README.md

 # To-Do-List
-A simple To-Do List created using HTML, CSS, JS and stores its data in local storage.
+A simple To-Do List project created using HTML, CSS, and JS.